EMLear/skills-github-pages/index.md

 ---
-title: Welcome to my blog!
+plant life: Welcome to my blog!
 ---

 # hi there i am looking foward to getting to know you! #
 *welcome to my blog.*

 i am going to discus plants.
 ---
 - lavender